alexjoly13/technical-test-front/README.md

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](~https://vercel.com/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme~) from the creators of Next.js.

-Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## Do not forget
 The purpose of this test is to evaluate your skills, so feel free to refactor and adapt the project to show us *your* skills and apply best practices (SOLID, web performance etc.).